Optical excitation of ultra-relativistic partially stripped ions: Energies and lifetimes of atomic excited levels

 \subsection{Bright future of partially stripped ions in the Gamma Factory}

 The Li-like Pb ions will be accelerated and irradiated in the GF PoP experiment at the SPS \cite{GF-PoP-LoI:2019}.
-During the experiment, various aspect of the project, including efficiency of the PSI excitation, will be studied.
+During the experiment, various aspects of the project, including the efficiency of the PSI excitation, will be studied.
 This will be the next step in the project which may open means for the GF implementation at the Large Hadron Collider (LHC).
 For that experiment, the H-like Pb ion with much larger transition energy is considered \cite{Bessonov:1995eq}.
 The transition becomes accessible for existing light sources, such as the Free Electron Laser (FEL), in conjunction with a higher value of the Lorentz factor $\gamma_L$ of the PSI bunches.
-The He-like Ca ions can be also used for the radioactive-ion beam production at the GF \cite{Nichita:2021iwa}, while the Li-like Ca ions are suggested for the high-luminosity version of the LHC with laser-cooled isoscalar ion beams \cite{Krasny:2020wgx}.
+The Li-like Ca ions are suggested for the high-luminosity version of the LHC with laser-cooled isoscalar ion beams \cite{Krasny:2020wgx}, while the He-like Ca ions can be used for the potential future production of the radioactive-ion beams at the GF \cite{Nichita:2021iwa}.
 In the following section we analyze the interaction of the laser light with the PSI bunch circulating in these two accelerators, investigating different scenarios of the process.